 - Great for mother’s milk supply

 A lot of people seem to swear by coconut oil for everything and rely on it as a miracle food.
-I’ll review the Tropical Traditions book Virgin Coconut Oil this week, which is filled with such people.
-I’ve really enjoyed cooking with coconut oil, and I add it to my oatmeal and smoothies sometimes, but when I think about it as a staple food and a “does-everything” gem, I always remember this: coconuts are not grown in every part of the world.
+I’ve relied on it for many purposes over the years and really do love coconut products, but when I think about it as a staple food and a “does-everything” gem, I always remember this: coconuts are not grown in every part of the world.

 I say, everything in moderation.
-If you’d like to try some, click here to win it!
 Think about what you would be getting rid of if you switch to coconut oil.
 It’s better than canola oil, corn oil, or Crisco, that’s for sure!
-What to do with it?
-See my coconut oil FAQ list and How-to page.
-Where to buy it?
-My best deal is HERE, and watch Tropical Traditions for free shipping HERE.

 Coconut Oil FAQs